tinymce/tinymce-docs/get-started/customize-ui.md

 ##### Set the editable area height

 > Reminder, the "editable area" is the box users type into.
-Which is different from the "editor".
+It is different from the "editor".

 ```js
 tinymce.init({